Would you like to know more about data governance maturity 2020 trends?

 In the “Orange” model of data management, I substitute the term “data governance” with “data management framework.”
 The key reason for that is that the data management community does not have an unambiguous definition of “data governance.”
 In a different context, it has quite a different meaning.
 I follow the definition provided by DAMA-DMBOK2.
 In this context, data governance is a set of rules and roles.

 Four components enable this capability.
 These are process, role, data/deliverable, and tool.
 Each component consists of a set of items.
-The full list of items per component, you can see in Figure 1.
+You can see the complete list of items per component in Figure 1.

 The logic behind this model is simple.
 Data governance roles are a deliverable of this capability.
 A process to design and implement roles produces this outcome.
 Particular data management professionals participate in this process.
-A tool such as a data governance application can assist in the design and maintenance of the roles’ description.
+A tool such as a data governance application can assist in designing and maintaining the roles’ descriptions.

-Now let us take a look at the general trends in data management framework maturity.
+Now let us look at the general trends in data management framework maturity.

 General trends in data governance maturity 2020

-In the previous article, we have seen the general changes in data management maturity.
+In the previous article, we saw general changes in data management maturity.
 The maturity of the data management framework has remained at the same level, as shown in Figure 2.

 The results in Figure 3 demonstrate some shifts between the levels of maturity.

 The number of respondents at the two lowest levels of maturity has decreased.
-At the same time, the number of participants with the statuses “in development” and “capable” have grown.
-Both trends indicate the positive dynamic for this capability.
+At the same time, the number of participants with the statuses “in development” and “capable” has grown.
+Both trends indicate a positive dynamic for this capability.

 The “Orange” maturity scan uses four performance indicators to assess the maturity of this capability.
 Let us take an in-depth look at each of them.